GravityPDF/gravity-pdf-documentation/docs/v5/developer-backgrounds.md

 Both background linear and radial gradients are supported and can be applied using the `background-image` property, which follows the CSS3-specification.

 Most properties in this specification are supported, including: multiple colour-stops, opacity, gradient axis (linear) and shape and extent (radial).
-However some gradient line definitions like `to right corner` or `to bottom left` don't work as expected – but `right`, `left`, or `45degs` works correctly.
+However, some gradient line definitions like `to right corner` or `to bottom left` don't work as expected – but `right`, `left`, or `45degs` works correctly.

 **Linear Gradient Examples**